UKPLab/BrokerIO/docs/source/broker/config.rst

         If a task is running longer than this value, a kill signal will be sent to the node (if node support it). and the client will be notified that the task failed.

+.. option:: cleanDbOnStart

+    Clean the database on start.
+This means that not closed connection (e.g., skills, clients) are set to disconnected.